Photo: © Nick Upton

 Communications Officer

-I have the enviable job of talking about what the Trust gets up to, through our social media, in our membership magazine, Otter, or in our Annual Review; the team do such wonderful work, I’m never short of something to say!
-I'm also webmaster.
+I have the enviable job of talking about what the Trust gets up to, through our social media, on our website, in our membership magazine, Otter, or in our Annual Review; the team do such wonderful work, I’m never short of something to say!
+I'm also the Trust's Carbon Lead.

 Katy Wright

-My role is to ensure the whole MWT team is healthy and happy by fulfilling the Trust's Human Resources and Health & Safety functions.
-I also ensure that records are kept up to date and that all policy requirements are met.
+My role is to ensure the whole MWT team is healthy and happy by fulfilling the Trust's human resources and health & safety functions, ensuring records are kept up to date and policy requirements are met.
+I also coordinate activities and admin for all volunteers (except those at Dyfi Wildlife Centre).

 Photo: © Peter Cairns/2020VISION